 Are you looking for a career where you can help transform lives?
 With an online counseling degree in clinical mental health you'll be prepared to work with clients across a spectrum of mental and emotional disorders.
 Clinical Mental Health Counselors are knowledgeable in the principles and practices of diagnosis, treatment, referral, and prevention, and often work in interdisciplinary teams with other health professionals.

-Unlike 100% online degrees, this online counseling program is a limited-residency format that combines online classes, mentored studies, and in-person opportunities to connect with faculty and other students.
+Unlike 100% online degrees, this online counseling program is a limited-residency format that combines online classes and in-person opportunities to connect with faculty and other students.